-Yuyukai Social Welfare Corporation's nursing home project, Takamatsu | Photo: Canada Wood Japan

-BUILDING A MARKET OVER THE LONG TERM

-B.C. has been shipping lumber to Japan for nearly 100 years.
-Shipments began in 1923 to help Tokyo rebuild after the Great "Kanto" Earthquake.
+Yuyukai Social Welfare Corporation's nursing home project, Takamatsu | Photo: Canada Wood Japan BUILDING A MARKET OVER THE LONG TERM B.C. has been shipping lumber to Japan for nearly 100 years.
+Shipments began after the Great Kanto earthquake in 1923 to help Tokyo rebuild.
 In the 1970s, as the Japanese economy grew rapidly and living standards increased, the demand for housing rose dramatically.
 Realizing that the traditional post-and-beam approach could not meet these needs, the Japanese government looked for alternatives.
 Under the leadership of the BC Council of Forest Industries (COFI), the Canadian industry introduced 2x4 construction to Japanese officials.
-COFI understood that Japanese officials tend to exhaustively evaluate and research products before approving them, and so offered extensive technical and research support to update the building code to allow 2x4 housing construction.

-Recognizing Japan's preference for high-quality products, COFI developed "J grade" as a high-quality S-P-F specifically for the Japanese market.
+COFI understood that Japanese officials tend to exhaustively evaluate and research products before approving them, and so offered extensive technical and research to support the recognition of 2x4 housing construction within Japan's Building Standard Law.
+Recognizing Japan's preference for high-quality products, Canadian industry worked with Japanese stakeholders to develop "J grade" as a high-quality S-P-F specifically for the Japanese market.
 Combined with extensive marketing, including the demonstration "COFI house" on the grounds of the Canadian embassy, Canada was soon established as the preferred supplier to Japan.
 By the end of the 1980s, more than 13,000 2x4 homes were being built every year.
 The expansion of the building code in the late 1980s to allow multi-storey wood-frame housing construction opened up an even larger market for 2x4 construction.
 As builder capacity grew, sales started to take off in the mid 1990s.
 Today, the 2x4 market is split roughly 50:50 between single- and multi-family starts, making it an example of how to extend a market through innovation and responsiveness.
 This same approach is now being used to grow the non-residential market.

 MEASURING PROGRESS

 2x4-growing popularity

-Canada introduced Japan to 2x4 construction for home building in the early 1970s with the expectation of building a market for North American style housing.
+Canada introduced Japan to 2x4 construction for home building in the early 1970s with the expectation of building a market for North American-style housing.
 The results have far exceeded initial goals.
-Since the Japanese government introduced a building code in 1974 allowing for 2x4 construction, the market has grown to about 110,000 starts in 2019, or a 12 percent market share of all starts.
+Since the Japanese government introduced a building code in 1974 allowing for 2x4 construction, the market has grown to about 96,000 starts in 2021, or a 11.2 percent market share of all starts.